 If you are involved in running a local party and come across someone in your area who is missing out on some emails for some reason, I find it’s a really good idea to step through these steps with them.
 That’s not only because it’s a good way to treat fellow members.
 But also because sometimes tugging on a loose end of a data problem untangles a much bigger issue, such as discovering that someone is using an out-of-date list somewhere or that a batch of people have been put down with the wrong local party information.
 In sorting out one person, you may well end up helping several others too.

-It’s also worth remembering that many local supporters and helpers are interested in what the party is up to in government but, due to not being members, may be missing out on an awful lot of the information.
-One answer to that, of course, is to encourage them to join the Liberal Democrats and another is to put them in touch with their local party to get added to any relevant local email lists.
+It’s also worth remembering that many local supporters and helpers are interested in what the party is up to but, due to not being members or registered supporters, may be missing out on an awful lot of the information.
+One answer is to encourage them to join the Liberal Democrats or sign up as a registered supporter.
+Another is to put them in touch with their local party to get added to any relevant local email lists.

 Plus, there’s always my Liberal Democrat Newswire email newsletter.

-Thank you to Greg Foster at Liberal Democrat HQ for his help with the update and to Peter Martin and Austin Rathe for their help with the earlier versions.
+Thank you to Greg Foster at Liberal Democrat HQ and to Peter Martin and Austin Rathe for their help with the earlier versions and updates.
+Any mistakes or omissions are my responsibility.